venkyms/spring-cloud-microservice/README.md

         - Every time a microservice boots up it will register with naming server
         - While client is consuming the service they discover the service using naming server
         - include artifact spring-cloud-starter-netflix-eureka-server in pom
-        - Enable Eurekaserver with annotation in application class @EnableEurekaServer
+        - Enable Eureka server with annotation in application class @EnableEurekaServer
         - http://localhost:8761/
     - Integrate Eureka Naming server in currency-conversion-service
         - spring-cloud-starter-netflix-eureka-client artifact in the pom